How Much Compensation For A Roundabout Accident Claim? Who Is At Fault?

 - Elephant and Castle Roundabout in Southwark // 169

 If you have been involved in a roundabout accident that was not your fault, it is important to gather evidence to strengthen your claim.
 As mentioned, the most vital question when it comes to any compensation case for an accident on a roundabout is who is at fault?
-By taking the following steps, you can show who was to blame for your injuries:
+By taking the following steps, you can show who was liable for your injuries:

 See A Medical Professional